OpenWeb-Archive/gen_spoxy/README.md

 ### Advantages of `GenSpoxy`:
-1. Makes it very easy to create from scratch highly-concurrent applicative reverse-proxy that holds an internal short-lived (configurable) memory cache.
+1. Makes it very easy to create from scratch highly-concurrent applicative reverse-proxy that holds an internal short-lived (configurable) cache.
 1. CDN like Origin Shielding - when multiple clients ask for the same request and experience a cache miss, the calculation will be done only once
 1. Supports non-blocking mode for requests that are willing to receive stale cached data